 Perfect for lunch, as a side dish to accompany grilled meats, poultry or seafood or as a light supper with a chilled soup.

-This light, refreshing Mediterranean-inspired salad of high-protein quinoa, vegetables, fresh herbs, a lively lemon and olive oil dressing and feta cheese is perfect all summer long.
-It's a great way to use leftover grilled vegetables.
+Mediterranean Quinoa and Grilled Vegetable Salad has high-protein quinoa, vegetables, fresh herbs, a lively lemon and olive oil dressing and feta cheese.
+It's perfect all summer long and a great way to use leftover grilled vegetables.

 15 minPrep Time